RupaKurinchiVendhan/WiSoSuper/README.md

 <div align="left">

 ## Dataset
-The dataset used for this project is available through the "data.ipynb" notebook.
+The dataset used for this project is available through the [data.ipynb](https://github.com/RupaKurinchiVendhan/SuperEnergyBench/blob/main/data.ipynb) notebook.
 This file also contains instructions for generating your own machine learning-ready dataset, with flexibility to change the parameters inputted to NREL's WIND Toolkit and NSRDB.

 ## Training
 To train the PhIREGAN, ESRGAN, or EDSR models to achieve 5x super-resolution (SR), use the following commands.